esotericpig/jeso/README.md

 You can probably safely exclude *check* and *test* (like in the above example) to build it faster (i.e., to not download & install development/test dependencies), as those checks should have already been run when committing the code.

-Then use the following files in your project:
+Then import the following files into your project:

 | Release Files |
 | --- |